emnify/matrix-synapse-auto-deploy/README.md

 If everything is fine for all certs and keys and all users, check the certs location in the conf (`/etc/nginx/sites-available and /home/{{username}}/.synapse/homeserver.yaml`).
 If you don't know what files you should link, get a look at this tutorial (https://matrix.org/docs/guides/lets-encrypt.html).

+### Check if Diffie-Hellman parameters exist

+In order to secure your connections you will want to have DH parameters (they are used when you negociate a TLS connection).
+If you don't have any just set `generate_DH_params: true` and choose a location.
+If you already generated them, set this value to false and specify their location.

 ## Still not working ?
 Come and ask for help on matrix:matrix.org using [Riot client](http://riot.im).

+# Supported OS

+This playbook is made to run on Debian 8 Jessie.
+It should also run smoothly on Debian 7 but I never tested.
+It also may run on other OS, you're free to test and give me feedback (or PR to add support of your favorite system).

 # Credits :
 This is a fork of Martin Giess on [this original repo](https://github.com/EMnify/matrix-synapse-auto-deploy).